gahtan-syarif/dailygitcommands/README.md

 - `git status` — show current branch and working tree status

 ## Staging
-- `git add -a` — stage all changes
+- `git add -A` — stage all changes
 - `git add <path>` — stage changes in a specific file or directory
 - `git restore --staged <path>` — unstage changes in a specific file or directory